majianjia/nnom/docs/api_layers.md

 **Notes**

-When `oshape()` is present, please refer to example of other similar layers.
-This method is called in compiling, thus it can also do works other than calculating output shape only.
-An exmaple is the `global_pooling_output_shape()` fill in the parameters left by 'GlobalXXXPool()'
+- When `oshape()` is presented, please refer to examples of other similar layers.
+The shape passing must be handle carefully.
+- This method is called in compiling, thus it can also do works other than calculating output shape only.
+An exmaple is the `global_pooling_output_shape()` fills in the parameters left by `GlobalXXXPool()`

 ---